Following the Canoe Routes: How the Fur Trade Families Moved Between the Interior and Quebec

 The Journey: Baawitigong to Oka

-To illustrate what these journeys entailed, consider the route a family like Gabriel Guilbault and Marie Josephte Abitakijikokwe would have followed from the St. Mary's Rapids to the Sulpician mission at Oka—a journey of roughly 800 miles.
+To illustrate what these journeys entailed, consider the route a family like Gabriel Guilbault and Marie Josephte Abitakijikokwe would have followed from the St. Mary's Rapids to the Sulpician mission at Oka — a journey of roughly 800 miles.
+But the full reach of the canoe network extended far beyond that.
+Innis documented the complete NWC interior route in precise terms:

 Following the Water: St. Mary's Rapids to Oka